 The final thickness of the HYDROFLEX GUARD membrane shall be such that the STANDARD MESH is fully embedded and not visible.
 If mesh is visible, apply an additional skim coat of HYDROFLEX GUARD.

-Allow the Weather Resistant Barrier (WRB) to fully cure before adhering insulation boards over the membrane.
+Allow the Water Resistive Barrier (WRB) to fully cure before adhering insulation boards over the membrane.

-Note: Hydroflex STD and Hydroflex AD membranes applied at a thickness of 2.2 mm may serve as both second coat membrane and adhesive, as long as they are installed over a first coat of membrane.
-The EPS-GD insulation must be installed immediately after the membrane is applied.
+Note: HYDROFLEX STD membrane applied at a thickness of 2.2 mm may serve as both second coat membrane and adhesive, as long as they are installed over a first coat of membrane.
+The ADEX EPS-GD INSULATION board must be installed immediately after the membrane is applied.

 Stay-In-Place Mechanism

-At the top of wall sections, STARTER MESH shall be adhered to the Weather Resistant Barrier (min.
+At the top of wall sections, STARTER MESH shall be adhered to the Water Resistive Barrier (min.
 100mm (4")) with ADEX BASECOAT.
 The mesh will be wrapped to the front face of the EPS insulation board during the wall mesh application.
 This will create a "stay-in-place" mechanism.

 Required for projects needing to meet CAN/ULC-S101.